David Dean

-David Dean (born February 3, 1964) is an American football coach and former player, currently head coach of the West Georgia Wolves.
+David Dean (born February 3, 1964) is an American college football coach and former player.
+He is the head coach at Lanier County High School in Lakeland, Georgia, a position he has held since 2024.
+He was the head football coach for the University of West Georgia from 2017 to 2023.
 Dean served as the head football coach at Valdosta State University from 2007 to 2015, compiling a record of 79–27 in nine seasons.
 His team won the NCAA Division II Football Championship in 2007 and in 2012.

 Playing career

 Dean attended Avondale High School in Avondale Estates, Georgia before walking on for the Georgia Tech football team in 1982.
 He earned a scholarship the following year and played through the 1985 season as a wide receiver.
 He was a graduate assistant for the team in 1986.

 Coaching career

 Dean coached wide receivers at his alma mater, Avondale High School, in 1987.
 He was an assistant at Valdosta from 1988 to 1992.
 From 1993 to 1999 he was an assistant at University of West Georgia.
 From 2000 to 2006 he was offensive coordinator for Valdosta.
-In his first season in 2000 his quarterback Dusty Bonner won the Harlon Hill Trophy.
+In his first season in 2000, his quarterback Dusty Bonner won the Harlon Hill Trophy.
 During this period Valdosta played in the Division II title game in 2002 and won the national championship in 2004.